thejacer87/openmediavault-docs/administration/storage/smart.rst

 Devices
 -------
 The grid displays all current block devices in the system with SMART capabilities.
-From this grid by selecting a drive you can configure if you want smartmontools to watch and inform for any SMART attributes changes during uptime using the edit button.
+By selecting a drive from the grid you can configure if you want smartmontools to watch and inform for any SMART attributes changes during uptime using the edit button.

 Smartmontools is configured in this file :file:`/etc/smartd.conf`.